-Be they politicians, athletes or actors… many celebrities have type 1 diabetes!
+Be they politicians, athletes or actors… many celebrities have Type 1 diabetes!
 Some of them talk about their condition publicly.
-Let’s meet a few of these high-profile people committed to raising diabetes awareness.
+Let’s meet a few of these famouse people committed to raising diabetes awareness.

 The “Jonas Brothers” are an American pop rock band formed by three brothers from New Jersey: Kevin, Joe and Nick.
 With some 17 million albums sold worldwide, the band is hugely popular.

-Nick Jonas is the youngest of the brothers, and is also lucky enough to be married to Priyanka Chopra, who won Miss World in 2000.
-He has been living with type 1 diabetes since he was 13 years old.
-He lost a significant amount of weight before his doctor finally diagnosed him with diabetes.
+Nick Jonas is the youngest of the brothers, and is also married to Priyanka Chopra, who won Miss World in 2000.
+He has been living with Type 1 diabetes since he was 13 years old.
+He had lost a significant amount of weight before his doctor finally diagnosed him with diabetes.
 He remembers how isolated he felt at the time, which is what prompted him to get involved in helping kids with diabetes.
 He regularly talks about his own experiences, gives advice on social networks and is an ambassador for the American Diabetes Association.
-In 2015, he cofounded Beyond Type 1, a nonprofit organization that aims to raise awareness of diabetes and support the people affected, helping them in the day-to-day management of their chronic disease.
+In 2015, he cofounded Beyond Type 1, a nonprofit organization that aims to raise awareness about Type 1 diabetes and support the people affected, helping them in the day-to-day management of their chronic disease.

 13 years ago today I was diagnosed with type 1 diabetes.
 The picture on the left is me a few weeks after my diagnosis.
 Barely 100 pounds after having lost so much weight from my blood sugar being so high before going to the doctor where I would find out I was diabetic.
 On the right is me now.
 Happy and healthy.
 Prioritizing my physical health, working out and eating healthy and keeping my blood sugar in check.
 I have full control of my day to day life with this disease, and I’m so grateful to my family and loved ones who have helped me every step of the way.
 Never let anything hold you back from living your best life.
 Thank you to all my fans for your kind words and support.
 Means more than you know.
 Love you all. #grateful #diabetes #livebeyond #fbf

-Passionate about cooking, in 2011 he published his biography, with recipes suitable for diabetics: The Sweet Life: Diabetes without Boundaries.
-As he says, “Everyone should be knowledgeable about the food they eat, but especially those with type 1 diabetes”.
-Sam Talbot also regularly publishes diabetes-related content on his Instagram account: everyday life, humor, food tips, etc. So, for example, to help manage their diabetes day-to-day, the chef advises type 1 diabetics to start the day with a natural drink like a green juice or smoothie, to help regulate their blood sugar.
+Passionate about cooking, in 2011 he published his biography, with recipes suitable for people living with diabetes: The Sweet Life: Diabetes without Boundaries.
+As he says, “Everyone should be knowledgeable about the food they eat, but especially people with Type 1 diabetes”.
+Sam Talbot also regularly publishes diabetes-related content on his Instagram account: everyday life, humor, food tips, etc. So, for example, to help manage their diabetes day-to-day, the chef advises Type 1 diabetics to start the day with a natural drink like a green juice or smoothie, to help regulate their blood sugar.
 Or he recommends doing some yoga, as deep breathing techniques can help one cope better with stress during low glycemic episodes…

 Find more advice here: https://beyondtype1.org/sam-talbot-living-beyond/